Despite rescue, Seattle startups and banks face SVB blowback

 Investor concerns sent share prices down nearly 26% at Utah-based Zions Bank, parent of Seattle-based Commerce Bank Of Washington.
 Zions president Scott Anderson said his bank’s deposit base was significantly different from that of the failed banks.

-Even with Sunday’s bailout, uncertainty also remains for many SVB startup customers and other depositors.
+Even with Sunday’s measures, uncertainty also remains for many SVB startup customers and other depositors.

 For those that stay with SVB, which is currently under federal supervision, it’s unclear when or whether the bank can resume its previous level of business.